Sakorona/SDVMods/DynamicNightTime/README.md

 - Unzip the folder into your Mods/ folder after making sure SMAPI is installed

 ## Changelog
+1.1-rc3
+ - refined algoryhtmns for calcs
+ - set night time to naval twilight
+ - added API so other mods can get the times used

+1.1-rc2
+ - some bug fixes
+ - the morning will now properly appear

 1.1-rc1
 - Some changes to resync the night progression so it doesn't get dark for hours before turning to 'night'
 - Updated to Harmony 1.1.0